CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 ---
-title: Manage NetQ and Network OS Images
+title: NetQ and Network OS Images
 author: NVIDIA
 weight: 630
 toc: 4
 ---

-You manage NetQ and network OS (Cumulus Linux and SONiC) images with LCM.
-You manage them in a similar manner.
+NetQ and network OS (Cumulus Linux and SONiC) images are managed with LCM.
+This section details how to view images, check for missing images, and upgrade images.

-You can upload Cumulus Linux and SONiC binary images to a local LCM repository for upgrading your switches.
-You can upload NetQ Debian packages to the local LCM repository for installation or upgrade.
-You can upload images from an external drive.

 The network OS and NetQ images are available in several variants based on the software version (x.y.z), the CPU architecture (ARM, x86), platform (based on ASIC vendor), SHA checksum, and so forth.
 When LCM discovers Cumulus Linux switches running NetQ in your network, it extracts the metadata needed to select the appropriate image for a given switch.
 Similarly, LCM discovers and extracts the metadata from NetQ images.

-{{<figure src="/images/netq/lcm-image-naming-conventions-310.png" width="400">}}
+{{<figure src="/images/netq/lcm-image-naming-conventions-310.png" alt="download file showing how LCM parses the file's metadata" width="400">}}

 The Cumulus Linux Images and NetQ Images cards in the NetQ UI provide a summary of image status in LCM.
 They show the total number of images in the repository, a count of missing images, and the starting points for adding and managing your images.